puppeteer/puppeteer/docs/api/index.md

 - connected to via [Puppeteer.connect()](./puppeteer.puppeteer.connect.md) or - launched by [PuppeteerNode.launch()](./puppeteer.puppeteernode.launch.md).

 [Browser](./puppeteer.browser.md) [emits](./puppeteer.eventemitter.emit.md) various events which are documented in the [BrowserEvent](./puppeteer.browserevent.md) enum.

+**Remarks:**

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `Browser` class.

 </td></tr>
 <tr><td>